-The 2016 Richard M. Nixon Presidential Dollar represented the first release of the final year of the series honoring the former Presidents of the United States of America.
+The 2016 Richard M. Nixon Presidential Dollar (Buy on eBay) represented the first release of the final year of the series honoring the former Presidents of the United States of America.
 This was the thirty-seventh release of the series overall.

 The Presidential Dollar Program had launched in 2007 to honor the former deceased Presidents of the United States.
 The coins were released at a rate of four coins per year with the series slated to continue until all eligible Presidents had been honored.
 Initially the coins of the series were struck and released for general circulation, but since 2012 production has been limited to the number necessary to meet demand from collectors.